-Join John McWade for an in-depth discussion in this video Developing a creative brief, part of Before & After Case Study: Small Business Identity Redesign.
+Join John McWade for an in-depth discussion in this video Developing a creative brief, part of Graphic Design: Small Business Identity Redesign.

 - First step is to develop a creative brief.
 And I'm gonna stop right here and acknowledge that we designers love to design.
 And it's so easy to just dive in and start making pictures.
 Sometimes that works.
 Sometimes we come up with cool stuff out of the blue, but more often than not, it takes us off on a goose chase, or to a dead end, and we dead end for two reasons.
 One, is that we don't know enough about the project, and two, is that we don't have enough imagery in our minds.

 So, the way to avoid this is to be systematic about the process.
 And if you're thinking, no, I just wanna design, well, I understand the feeling, and you can go ahead.
 But the designer who goes about this in a more disciplined way is gonna get the results.
 So back to the brief.
 We're gonna make a list.
 Start with the business.
 Then its audience.
 Then its assets.
 Then its limitations, like this.

 You wanna first describe the business.
 This is a small, custom framing store, with a handful of employees, that does custom framing, matting, shadowbox construction, and other kinds of very artistic framework.
 This is not a, prefab, cookie-cutter frame shop.
 Two, describe the audience.
 Who are we designing for?
 Its audience includes current customers, future customers, employees, local galleries, local businesses, and online media, like Facebook and Pinterest.

 Why current customers?
 You know?
 They already know us.
 A couple of reasons.
 As customers, we like to associate with the cool thing, and a cool logo represents that.
 We also like reinforcement that we've made a good buying decision, and the logo represents that, too.
 Why your employees?
 I'd say it's especially important for them.
 That's because your brand is your identity.
 So in part, it's their identity, too.